sumanthkrk23/tailwebs_task/README.md

 ```

 ### 3. MySQL Database Setup
-- Import the database given in the repo called teacher_portal to get all tables and table data to login
+- Import the database given in the repo called teacher_portal.sql to get all tables and table data to login
 - Update your MySQL credentials in `app.py` if needed.

 ### 4. Run the App